 5 Common Myths About Automatic Transmissions

-In this article we’re going to go through some of the more common myths and misunderstandings about automatic transmissions and look at why they’re true, false, or a mix of both.
+In this article, we’re going to go through some of the more common myths and misunderstandings about automatic transmissions and look at whether they’re true, false, or a mix of both.
 Not to mention why.

-Automatic transmissions are not a serviceable or repairable component.
+Myth: Automatic transmissions are sealed units that are not serviceable or repairable.
 When something goes wrong, the only thing you can do is fork out the cash for a replacement transmission.

 In truth, people who do know automatic transmissions can often be a bit cagey about repairing one for the simple fact that it’s so easy for something to go wrong.
 Autos contains lots of small-but-important parts—such as tiny springs and ball bearings—that can easily be left out in a moment of lapsed concentration.
 This is why many mechanics won’t touch autos, and why dealers will only ever replace them.

 So, while it’s technically a myth that automatics are non-repairable, in practicality it may seem to be the case.
 It’s all a matter of finding the right technician.